 - Studies have shown that therapists spend about 10% less time with online sessions, which means they can accommodate more patients

-- The cost of online therapy is a lot lesser than face-to-face sessions
+- The cost of online therapy is more affordable than face-to-face sessions

 - Online therapies encourage more patients to seek help because of the lower fees, the anonymity of therapy sites, and even the ease of scheduling sessions